Kelajak-Mediklari/kelajak-mediklari-backend/apps/course/api_endpoints/course/LessonPartList/doc.md

 - Only active lesson parts (`is_active=True`) are returned
 - Only active lessons (`is_active=True`) are accessible
 - Results are automatically ordered by the `order` field
-- The API includes related data (galleries, attached_files) to minimize additional requests
+- The API includes related data to minimize additional requests
 - Search functionality works on both title and description fields
+- **Lesson Part Locking Logic:**
+  - The first lesson part (order=1) is always unlocked
+  - Subsequent lesson parts are locked until the previous lesson part is completed
+  - Users must complete lesson parts in sequential order
+  - Unauthenticated users see all parts as locked except the first one
+  - Users not enrolled in the course see all parts as locked except the first one